 LINK Youth Advisory Council

-Legacy Fund provides $15,000 for the council to award each Spring.
+Hamilton County Community Foundation provides $15,000 for the council to award each Spring.
 As part of the grant-making process, council members conduct site visits throughout the year to the different organizations that make up the charitable community in Hamilton County.
 The goal of these visits is for council members to understand the needs of the community and to consider ways council members can either fund a program with a grant or volunteer their time.

-Council members also raise funds for the Link Youth Advisory Council endowment fund, which ensures that future students will have an opportunity to have an impact the community.
+Council members also raise funds for the LINK Youth Advisory Council endowment fund, which ensures that future students will have an opportunity to have an impact the community.